 A professional Canadian travel photographer, Brendan Roy travels alone to different countries every year to photograph historic places and human beings.

 Because of his professional parameters, Brendan's travel requests are not always easy to fulfill: He likes what tourists hate; he avoids popular sights, going in for the type that people normally overlook.
-"Until recently I realized only private tour can help me see to it," laughed Brendan, "I got great recommendations plus extra bonus of looking around."
+"Until recently I realized only private tour can help me see to it," laughed Brendan, "I got great recommendations plus the extra bonus of looking around."

-What Brendan meant is his just-finished travel to Cambodia booked through Odyssey: "During the planning stage, I worked with my travel consultant Eric who truly understood my requests and did a remarkable job putting a very difficult tour for me."
+What Brendan meant is his just-finished travel to Cambodia booked through Odynovo: "During the planning stage, I worked with my travel consultant Eric who truly understood my requests and did a remarkable job putting a very difficult tour for me."

-He called the shots to when he departed for the trip, what time he started each day, even when it's 4 am for the sunrise; how long he spent somewhere, and avoid the things he wasn't interested in.
+He called the shots to when he departed for the trip, what time he started each day, even when it was 4 am for the sunrise; how long he spent somewhere, and avoid the things he wasn't interested in.
 "I felt the private tour enabled me to prioritize my needs of taking loads of pictures," Brendan recalled, "my private guide and driver would always stop and wait for me to finish my work with boundless patience."

 What didn't he expect?
 The reward went above and beyond.

 He found himself in Siem Reap, at the home of a local family who was celebrating the arrival of a new baby.
-Stumbling upon this occasion was simply because Brendan told in a chat with the guide that he had been seeking opportunities to photograph newborn baby and its families.
+Stumbling upon this occasion was simply because Brendan told in a chat with the guide that he had been seeking opportunities to photograph the newborn baby and its families.
 "Oh, I happen to know a friend who just had his third child coming.
 You want to drop by?"
 His guide suggested.
-Then Brendan was in the middle of happy Cambodian families busy cooking, singing, and shaving the baby's head so the bad luck from the past life would be gone.
+Then Brendan was in the middle of happy Cambodian families busy cooking, singing, and shaving the baby's head so the bad luck from his past life would be gone.
 He was welcomed to document his visit, which really made all the difference to his overall enjoyment.

 Those unanticipated moments produce some of his favorite images of the trip.
 Brendan likes to remember that day, an amazing exercise in letting go of the control he has in his daily photography.

 "Things happen, plans change," said Brendan, who is pleased with the new ways to maximize his travel.
 "Flexibility is the key.
-And I'm sure you'll find lots of surprises in a private tour just as I did."
+And I'm sure you'll find lots of surprises on a private tour just as I did."

 Brendan took a portrait of the Cambodian girl with her permission.
 The guide helped Brendan understand that she peddles postcards to help her family make ends meet.